Fixing detailed balance in ancilla-based dissipative state engineering: Fixing detailed balance

-Residual deviations from the desired steady-state can arise from hybridization and fitting errors.
-This can be verified by comparing to a solution obtained by a Bloch-Redfield master equation~\cite{Petruccione, Lidar} as shown in Figs.~\ref{fig2} (see \cite{osi} for more examples).
-Typically the hybridization error can be seen in the difference between the Bloch-Redfield and pseudomode steady-state results, while the fitting error is demonstrated by the difference in the steady-state Bloch-Redfield and true ground-state energy.
-In \figref{fig2} we see that the hybridization error dominates [the Bloch-Redfield results saturate around $t=100$ $(1/g)$, at $(\langle H_S \rangle - E_G)\approx 10^{-2}g$].
-The hybridization can be minimized by reducing $\lambda$ at the cost of a longer cooling time, while the fitting error can be reduced with the use of additional ancillas.
+As mentioned, residual deviations from the \paul{true} steady state can arise from hybridization and fitting errors.
+This can be verified by comparing to a solution obtained by a Bloch-Redfield master equation~\cite{Petruccione, Lidar} as shown in Fig.~\ref{fig2} (see \figref{fig4} in the appendix for another example).
+Typically, the hybridization error can be seen in the difference between the Bloch-Redfield and pseudomode steady-state results, while the fitting error is demonstrated by the difference in the steady-state Bloch-Redfield and true ground-state energy.
+In \figref{fig2}, we see that the hybridization error dominates [the Bloch-Redfield results saturate around $t=100$ $(1/g)$, at $(\langle H_S \rangle - E_G)\approx 10^{-2}g$].
+The hybridization can be minimized by reducing $\lambda$ at the cost of a longer cooling time, while the fitting error can be reduced with additional ancillas.

-The parameter regime used in \figref{fig2} and \figref{fig3} involves a two-fold degeneracy of the ground-state subspace of the Ising model, and a very large energy gap to the first excited state.
+The parameter regime used in \figref{fig2} and \figref{fig3} involves a two-fold degeneracy of the ground state subspace of the Ising model, and a very large energy gap to the first excited state.
 A more challenging regime is for $J=1.4g$, which is closer to the critical point of this model, and where the energy gap is much smaller.

 If we still classify the two-lowest, now non-degenerate, energy states as the target subspace, we see results comparable to \cite{sciadv}; but if we really want to distinguish the two lowest-lying states, it is more challenging.
-The small gap limits the magnitude of bath couplings we can use, to avoid hybridization.
-This means to achieve a high-fidelity result we need a much longer cooling time.
+The small gap limits the magnitude of bath couplings we can use \paul{while avoiding} hybridization.
+This means that we need a much longer cooling time to achieve a high fidelity result.
 To avoid this, we can take advantage of the controllable nature of the artificial environment.
-In Fig.~1 in the supplemental material \cite{osi}, an initially large coupling strength is used to drive the system close the ground state.
+In \figref{fig4}, an initially large coupling strength is used to drive the system close the ground state.
 Then, a secondary quench of the coupling strength to a much weaker value is made, to eliminate residual excitations due to hybridization with the bath.
 This suggests the combination of ancilla-based dissipative state-engineering with other state-engineering approaches, like adiabatic methods \cite{Aharonov2008}, or variational techniques \cite{troyer,Stanisic2022}, might also be viable.